 Isaiah 49 says he has graven our name on the palm of his hand.
 He will never forget us.
 Our name is always there to remind him—not that he really needs reminding.
 But imagine your name there, tattooed on the palm of His Great Hand.

 When all seems lost, when you are blinded by sorrow, when things haven’t turned out the way you planned, hear him call your name, see your name graven there on his palm.
-When it seems as if your crucifixion Friday will never end, remember: Resurrection Sunday is right around the corner.
+When it seems as if your crucifixion Friday and your silent Saturday will never end, remember: Resurrection Sunday is right around the corner.

 There’s another aspect of theater called the denouement—the resolution.
 When the questions are answered and the conflict resolved.